Perfect Pairings & Recipes for

 Linked Flavour Notes

-Looking at the aromas that are most strongly associated with the various flavours of mizuna, we can identify other ingredients that are likely to pair well.
+Looking at the aroma accents that are most strongly associated with the various flavours of mizuna, we can identify other ingredients that are likely to pair well.

 Mizuna's Harmonious Flavours And Complementary Ingredients